2004 Serbian local elections: Grocka

 Results of the election for the Municipal Assembly of Grocka:

 Although the Radicals technically won a plurality victory, the election did not even come close to producing a clear winner, and the next four years saw several changes in the local government.

 Blažo Stojanović, elected at the head of an independent list, was chosen as mayor after the election, in an alliance with the Democratic Party, the Democratic Party of Serbia, the Serbian Renewal Movement, the Strength of Serbia Movement, and the Social Democratic Party.
 The coalition fell apart in mid-2005, and local Radical Party leader Dragoljub Simonović became mayor at the head of a new governing alliance.
 In late 2005, Stojanović was able to return as mayor with a coalition including the Socialists, the Democratic Party of Serbia, the Serbian Renewal Movement, the Social Democratic Party, and Vladan Zarić's list.
 The Socialists and the Democratic Party withdrew their support in mid-2007, and Stojanović created a new coalition including the Radicals and Strength of Serbia Movement.
 One member of Strength of Serbia defected to the opposition in December 2007, leading to a period of confusion in which both the government and opposition claimed to control a majority of seats.
 This lasted until new local elections took place in May 2008.

 Lazarevac

 Results of the election for the Municipal Assembly of Lazarevac:

 The election did not produce a clear winner.
 Branko Borić of the Democratic Party of Serbia was subsequently chosen as mayor.

 Mladenovac

 Results of the election for the Municipal Assembly of Mladenovac:

 Incumbent mayor Zoran Kostić of the Democratic Party was confirmed for another term in office after the election.

 New Belgrade

 Results of the election for the Municipal Assembly of New Belgrade:

-Incumbent mayor Željko Ožegović of the Democratic Party was confirmed for another term in office after the election, with the support of thirty-eight delegates.
-Nenad Milenković was one of the DS candidates elected to the assembly.
+Incumbent mayor Željko Ožegović of the Democratic Party (DS) was confirmed for another term in office after the election, with the support of thirty-eight delegates.
+Maja Videnović appeared in the eighth position on the DS's list and was automatically elected.
+Nenad Milenković was also one of the DS candidates elected.

 Parliamentarian Marko Đurišić received the largely honorary sixty-seventh and final position on the DS list and was not given a mandate.